 Distance & Accessibility

-To get to the North Rim of the Grand Canyon takes 44 miles of driving from Jacob Lake, AZ.
-The road meanders through the Kaibab Plateau with views on the Vermillion Cliffs in the distance.
+Getting to the North Rim of the Grand Canyon takes 44 miles of driving from Jacob Lake, AZ.
+The road meanders through the Kaibab Plateau with views of the Vermillion Cliffs in the distance.
 We personally stayed overnight at the Rodeway Inn in Kanab, UT (recommended) before our morning sunrise mission to the North Rim.
 From Kanab, it takes 1 hour 30 mins driving (approx. 80 miles).

 If you are also planning on visiting Bryce Canyon National Park or Zion National Park, consider combining a trip to the Grand Canyon North Rim vs South Rim since it is much closer and more convenient.

 Bryce Canyon, UT – North Rim: 3 hours, 155 miles

 Page, AZ – North Rim: 2 hrs 20 mins, 123 miles

 The Grand Canyon North Rim has a much more remote feel to it compared to the South Rim.
 There was even a study that showed around 10-15% of all visitors to the Grand Canyon visit the North Rim, whereas 80-85% of visitors go to the South Rim.
 There were virtually no crowds when we visited the North Rim all morning vs the South Rim where it became visibly crowded by 9:30 AM.